LorenaRaichle/Assignment3/Report.md

 What does your preferred method do in your implementation?
 > Ans:
 - In the given code, first the flatmap transformation is applied to the input data to generate the dataset words (Java RDD).
-- Then the mapToPair mehtod is used to map each word to a key value pair with the key = word and value = 1 for every pair.
+- Then the mapToPair method is used to map each word to a key value pair with the key = word and value = 1 for every pair.
-- The the ReduceByKey method is used to merge the values for each key (adding up counts for each word) on each partition.
-This minimizes the amount of data tansfer that is necessary.
+- The ReduceByKey method is used to merge the values for each key (adding up counts for each word) on each partition.
+This minimizes the amount of data transfer that is necessary.

 What are the differences between the two methods in Spark?
 > Ans: